tebe372/MCW-Media-AI/WDS/Whiteboard design session trainer guide - Media AI.md

 Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.
+1. Identify any customer needs that are not addressed with the proposed solution
-2. Identify the benefits of your solution.
+2. Identify the benefits of your solution
-3. Determine how you will respond to the customer’s objections.
+3. Determine how you will respond to the customer’s objections

 Prepare a 15-minute chalk-talk style presentation to the customer.